honeybadger2121-home/Region40bot_translatorbot/PRIVACY_POLICY.md

 # Privacy Policy

-**Effective Date:** August 27, 2025
+**Effective Date:** August 28, 2025
-**Last Updated:** August 27, 2025
+**Last Updated:** August 28, 2025

 ## 1. Introduction

-This Privacy Policy describes how the Combined Discord Bot ("we," "our," or "the Bot") collects, uses, and protects your information when you use our Discord bot service.
-We are committed to protecting your privacy and handling your data responsibly.
+This Privacy Policy describes how the Region40Bot ("we," "our," or "the Bot") collects, uses, and protects your information when you use our Discord bot service.
+We are committed to protecting your privacy and handling your data responsibly in accordance with applicable privacy laws and Discord's Developer Terms of Service.

 ## 2. Information We Collect

 ### 2.1 Automatically Collected Information
+When you interact with the Bot, we automatically collect:
-- **Discord User ID**: Your unique Discord identifier
+- **Discord User ID**: Your unique Discord identifier (required for all Bot functions)
 - **Discord Username**: Your current Discord username and discriminator
-- **Server Membership**: Information about which servers you share with the Bot
+- **Server Membership**: Information about which Discord servers you share with the Bot
-- **Message Content**: Temporarily processed for translation purposes only
-- **Interaction Data**: Commands used, interaction timestamps, and usage patterns
+- **Interaction Data**: Commands used, interaction timestamps, and usage patterns for service improvement
-- **Voice Data**: Temporarily processed for voice translation (not permanently stored)
+- **Message Metadata**: Message timestamps, channel information, and server context (for translation services)
+- **Presence Information**: Online/offline status for smart message deletion timing (if Discord Presence Intent is enabled)

 ### 2.2 User-Provided Information
-During the onboarding and usage process, you may provide:
+During onboarding, verification, and Bot usage, you may voluntarily provide:
-- **In-Game Name**: Your preferred in-game identifier
+- **In-Game Name**: Your preferred gaming identifier or display name
-- **Timezone/Country**: Your geographical location or timezone preference
+- **Timezone/Country**: Your geographical location preference for coordination purposes
-- **Language Preference**: Your preferred language for communication and translation
+- **Language Preference**: Your preferred language for communication and auto-translation services
-- **Alliance Selection**: Your chosen alliance or faction within the server
+- **Alliance Selection**: Your chosen alliance, faction, or group within the server community
-- **Profile Information**: Any additional information you voluntarily provide
+- **Profile Information**: Any additional information you choose to share during profile setup

-### 2.3 Server-Specific Information
+### 2.3 Message Content (Temporary Processing Only)
-- **Role Assignments**: Roles assigned through the Bot's onboarding process
-- **Nickname Changes**: Automated nickname updates based on your profile
-- **Verification Status**: Whether you've completed the onboarding process
-- **Translation Preferences**: Your auto-translation settings and language choices
-- **Guild Settings**: Server-wide configuration preferences set by administrators
+- **Translation Processing**: Message content is temporarily processed by Google Translate API for translation services
+- **No Permanent Storage**: Original message content is NOT permanently stored in our databases
+- **Cache Duration**: Translation results may be cached for up to 24 hours to improve performance and reduce API costs
+- **Automatic Deletion**: All message content and translations are automatically deleted from our systems

-### 2.4 Technical Information
+### 2.4 Technical and Usage Information
-- **Command Usage**: Statistics on which commands and features are used
-- **Language Detection**: Frequency and accuracy of detected languages
+- **Command Usage Statistics**: Frequency and types of commands used (anonymized)
+- **Translation Language Patterns**: Popular language combinations and translation frequency (anonymized)
+- **Error Logs**: Technical errors and debugging information (personal data excluded)
-- **Performance Metrics**: Response times, cache performance, and system diagnostics
+- **Performance Metrics**: Response times, uptime statistics, and system performance data
-- **Error Logs**: Technical errors for debugging and improvement purposes

 ## 3. How We Use Your Information

-### 3.1 Primary Purposes
+### 3.1 Primary Service Functions
 We use your information to:
-- **Provide Bot Services**: Enable onboarding, verification, profile management, and translation features
+- **Provide Bot Services**: Enable verification, profile management, alliance assignment, and translation features
-- **Language Translation**: Detect languages and provide accurate translations
+- **Language Translation**: Detect message languages and provide accurate translations to users with different language preferences
-- **Role Management**: Assign appropriate roles based on verification and alliance selection
+- **Role Management**: Automatically assign Discord roles based on verification status and alliance selection
-- **Personalization**: Customize your experience based on language and profile preferences
+- **Personalization**: Customize your Bot experience based on language preferences and profile settings
-- **Server Management**: Help administrators manage their Discord communities
+- **Server Administration**: Help Discord server administrators manage their communities effectively

-### 3.2 Communication
+### 3.2 Communication and Notifications
-- **Direct Messages**: Send translation results and onboarding notifications
+- **Direct Messages**: Send verification instructions, translation results, and important Bot notifications
-- **Server Messages**: Provide translated content and system notifications
+- **Server Notifications**: Provide system messages and administrative alerts in designated channels
-- **Administrative Alerts**: Notify server moderators of relevant events
+- **Status Updates**: Inform users about Bot maintenance, updates, or service changes

-### 3.3 Analytics and Improvement
+### 3.3 Service Improvement and Analytics
-- **Usage Analytics**: Understand how features are used to improve the Bot
+- **Usage Analytics**: Understand feature usage patterns to improve Bot functionality (data is anonymized)
-- **Performance Optimization**: Monitor and improve translation accuracy and speed
+- **Performance Optimization**: Monitor and improve translation accuracy, speed, and system reliability
-- **Feature Development**: Develop new features based on usage patterns
+- **Feature Development**: Develop new features and improvements based on aggregated usage data
+- **Security Monitoring**: Detect and prevent abuse, spam, or security threats

+### 3.4 Legal and Safety Purposes
+- **Terms Enforcement**: Ensure compliance with our Terms of Service and Discord's Community Guidelines
+- **Legal Compliance**: Respond to valid legal requests and protect our rights and users' safety
+- **Abuse Prevention**: Detect and prevent spam, harassment, or malicious use of the Bot

 ## 4. Data Storage and Security

-### 4.1 Data Storage
+### 4.1 Data Storage Methods
-- **Local Database**: User profiles and preferences are stored in encrypted SQLite databases
+- **Local Database**: User profiles and preferences stored in encrypted SQLite databases on secure servers
-- **Temporary Caching**: Translation results are temporarily cached to improve performance
+- **Memory Caching**: Temporary translation and session data stored in encrypted memory
+- **Log Files**: Daily log files with automated rotation and retention policies
+- **No Cloud Storage**: Personal data is not stored in third-party cloud services

+### 4.2 Security Measures
+- **Data Encryption**: All sensitive data encrypted at rest using industry-standard encryption algorithms
+- **Access Controls**: Administrative access restricted to authorized personnel only with multi-factor authentication
+- **Network Security**: Secure server configurations with firewall protection and regular security updates
+- **Audit Logging**: All administrative actions logged and monitored for security compliance

+### 4.3 Data Retention Policies
+- **Profile Data**: Stored indefinitely while you use the Bot; deleted upon account deletion request
+- **Message Content**: Never permanently stored; only processed temporarily for translation
+- **Translation Cache**: Automatically deleted after 24 hours maximum
+- **Usage Logs**: Retained for up to 90 days for debugging and performance monitoring
+- **Error Logs**: Retained for up to 30 days for troubleshooting purposes

+## 5. Data Sharing and Third Parties

+### 5.1 Translation Services
+- **Google Translate API**: Message content temporarily sent to Google Translate for translation services
+- **Data Processing**: Google processes your content according to their Privacy Policy and Terms of Service
+- **No Storage Guarantee**: We cannot control how Google handles data during processing
+- **Alternative Services**: We may use other translation services; you will be notified of any changes

+### 5.2 Discord Platform Integration
+- **Discord API**: We use Discord's API to provide Bot functionality within Discord's platform
+- **Platform Requirements**: Discord may have access to interaction data as part of their platform operation
+- **Discord Policies**: Your Discord usage is governed by Discord's Privacy Policy and Terms of Service

+### 5.3 No Data Sales or Marketing
+- **No Commercial Use**: We do not sell, rent, lease, or commercially exploit your personal information
+- **No Marketing**: We do not use your data for marketing, advertising, or promotional purposes
+- **No Third-Party Sharing**: We do not share your data with third parties except as described in this policy

+### 5.4 Legal Disclosure
+We may disclose your information if:
+- **Legal Requirement**: Required by law, court order, or government regulation
+- **Safety Protection**: Necessary to protect the rights, property, or safety of users or the public
+- **Terms Enforcement**: Required to enforce our Terms of Service or investigate violations
+- **Consent**: You have given explicit consent for specific disclosure
 - **No Cloud Storage**: Personal data is not stored in third-party cloud services
 - **Retention Period**: Data is retained only as long as necessary for service provision